Sprees/this-mini-lecture/README.md

 #### What is the `Execution Context`?

-- JavaScript code runs in a host environment where Javascript connects to the host's provided Object to interact.
+- JavaScript code runs in a host environment where Javascript connects to the host's provided Object to interact ( your browser's `window` Object ).

   - Global execution context:
       - The default execution environment in which JavaScript code is executed for the first time.